Direct: (214) 469-9009

 Payment arrangements between a provider or healthcare entity and a 1099 independent contractor should not be based on commissions, at least with respect to percentages and commissions offered or paid for federally funded patients such as those under a Tricare or Medicare program plans.

 The attorneys of Oberheiden & McMurrey, LLP advise healthcare clients across the country.
 Among the team are experienced attorneys and former Medicare Fraud Strike Force officials with a profound understanding of the rules pertinent to physicians, healthcare providers and business owners.
-If you are concerned about your payment arrangement or if you want to ensure that your contracts are safe, then simply contact of one the following attorneys directly for a free and confidential consultation.
+If you are concerned about your payment arrangement or if you want to ensure that your contracts are safe, then simply contact of one of our attorneys directly for a free and confidential consultation.

 National Criminal Defense